Qatar is a small nation off the Saudi coast with a population overwhelmingly of the Sunni version of Islam.

 Today it is the Shiite version of Islam that is proven to be actively encouraging and protecting the highest form of Islam, that of Dar al-Islam – Dar as-Salam, this form of Islam can be witnessed from their actions pre CIA incursion, in Syria and also Iran.

-The lesser form of Islam is the Dar al-Harb, it is the House of war, today we see this lower form of Islam being operated by the Sunni sects of Islam, headed by Saudi Arabia, facilitated by Turkey, and through Qatar, is forming a new Jihad in Idlib, Syria.
+The lesser form of Islam is the Dar al-Harb, it is the House of war, today we see this lower form of Jihad being operated by the Sunni sects of Islam, headed by Saudi Arabia, facilitated by Turkey, and through Qatar, together they are forming a new form of Jihad in Idlib, Syria.

 It must first be fully understood that both Dar as-Salam and Dar al-Harb have no basis whatever in the Quran nor within the Hadith.
 The notions of “houses” or “divisions” of the world in Islam does not appear in the Quran or the Hadith, which are the only authoritative sources of Islam.